lil-lab/kilogram/README.md

 # The KiloGram Tangrams dataset

-A dashboard to view the KiloGram data is availab here: https://tangram-dashboard.vercel.app/
+A dashboard to view the KiloGram data is available here: https://tangram-dashboard.vercel.app/

-Actual content coming real soon!
+A demo for the data collection task can be found here: https://tangram-online.web.app/.
+Check out its source code [here](https://github.com/lil-lab/kilogram-annotation-task).